Skip to main content

 Course Title: Misinformation: A Chinese History

-Description: Why does misinformation exist and persist, how does it spread and divide, and what can we do to combat them?
+Course Description: Why does misinformation exist and persist, how does it spread and divide, and what can we do to combat them?
 Treating words such as "information" as concepts with their own history, this course explores the unstable relationship between truth and politics using Chinese history as case study.
 From Marco Polo's fabled journey in the 13th century to the origin of the Covid-19 pandemic, you will examine techniques for controlling information, including secrecy, censorship, propaganda.
 From printing press to generative AI, you will also explore the role of technology and the social publics they have created.
 As an introduction to historical reading, writing, and research, the course features source analysis, guided research, peer reviews, and draft revisions; by the end, you will not only complete an independent research project, but also acquire critical information literacy for our "post-truth" era.

 Textbook(s)Required: